Work Locations: Thomas J Rusk Building, 200 East 10th Street, Austin 78701

 - Five (5) years of experience in accounting, auditing, or management information systems work.

-- Two (2) years of investment auditing experience.
+- Two (2) years of experience in auditing or managing investment operations and processes.

 One additional year of full-time minimum experience as stated above may substitute for each year (30 semester hours) of the required education with a maximum of 120 semester hours (four years).

-Certified Public Accountant (CPA), Certified Internal Auditor (CIA), Certified Information Systems Auditor (CISA), Certified Management Accountant (CMA), or Certified Professional Environmental Auditor (CPEA).
+Certified Public Accountant (CPA), Chartered Financial Analyst (CFA), Certified Internal Auditor (CIA), Certified Information Systems Auditor (CISA).

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.